SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

                 }
             }
             @Tab("iOS 18 and Older") {
-                The close button is a text button labeled "Close" with an accent color foreground style, using both text and image if provided.
+                On iOS 18 and earlier, the close button is a text button labeled "Close" with an accent color foreground, using both text and image if provided.
+Hiding it with `.hideCloseButton(true)` supports controlled workflows in older iOS environments.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
-                        @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-iOS18", alt: "Close Button Visible (Text)") {
+                        @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-iOS18", alt: "Close Button Visible") {
                             Close Button Visible
                         }
                     }